Ben Affleck: Political views

+In 2012, he praised Senator John McCain's leadership in defending Huma Abedin against anti-Muslim attacks.
+Affleck engaged in a widely-shared discussion about the relationship between liberal principles and Islam during a 2014 appearance on Real Time with Bill Maher.
+In a 2017 Guardian interview, he reflected on the viral moment: "I strongly believe that no one should be stereotyped on the basis of their race or religion.
+It's one of the most fundamental tenets of liberal thought."
+In 2023, Affleck signed the Artists4Ceasefire open letter calling for a ceasefire during the Israeli bombardment of Gaza.

+Affleck appeared at a press conference with New York Senator Chuck Schumer in 2002, in support of a proposed Anti-Nuclear Terrorism Prevention Act.
+In 2003, he criticized the "questionable and aggressive" use of the Patriot Act and the resulting "encroachments on civil liberties".
 Affleck criticized the Bush tax cuts on many occasions.
 In 2007, he filmed a public service announcement for Divided We Fail, a nonpartisan AARP campaign seeking affordable, quality healthcare for all Americans.

-During the 2008 presidential campaign, Affleck expressed concern about conspiracy theories claiming Barack Obama was an Arab or a Muslim: "This prejudice that we have allowed to fester in this campaign ... the acceptance of both of those things as a legitimate slur is really a problem."
-In 2012, he praised Senator John McCain's leadership in defending Huma Abedin against anti-Muslim attacks.
-Affleck engaged in a discussion about the relationship between liberal principles and Islam during a 2014 appearance on Real Time with Bill Maher.
-In a 2017 Guardian interview, he said: "I strongly believe that no one should be stereotyped on the basis of their race or religion.
-It's one of the most fundamental tenets of liberal thought."

-Affleck supports the Second Amendment, and said in 2012 that he owned several guns, both for skeet shooting and for the protection of his family.
+Affleck expressed support for the Second Amendment in 2004, and said in 2012 that he owned several guns, both for skeet shooting and for the protection of his family.
 In 2020, he said trips to gun ranges as a young adult made him "uncomfortable to remember ... given the subsequent tragedies with young people and guns."

 Affleck appeared alongside then-Senator Barack Obama at a 2006 rally in support of Proposition 87, which sought to reduce petroleum consumption in favor of alternative energy.
 He appeared in a global warming awareness video produced by the Center for American Progress Action Fund in 2007.
 Also that year, Affleck admitted he was not "particularly good at being green" while, in 2014, he named "a 1966 Chevelle" as his guilty pleasure.
 In 2016, Affleck filmed an endorsement for Rezpect Our Water, an online petition to stop construction of the Dakota Access Pipeline.